carlilek/quotamonitor/README.md

 Quotamonitor requires Python 2.7, as Qumulo does not yet support Python 3.x.

+Please see the top of the script for the Python modules required.

+##Configuration
+Configuration is stored in a json file in the same directory as quotamonitor.py.
+An example configuration is provided, although it may not include all of the possible permutations of the configuration.

 This project is licensed under the terms of the MIT license.